-T that time, Jesus said to his disciples, When vou shall hear of wars accept the evils of the world more tolerably, if we are defended against them by foreknowledge.
-For lo, he saith, When you shall hear of wars and seditions, be not terrified.
-These things must first come to pass, but the end is not yet presently. words of our Redeemer are to be considered: by which he announceth that we shall suffer one thing within, For wars <and> another without. pertain to the enemy: seditions to the citizens.
+T that time, Jesus said to his disciples, When you shall hear of wars and seditions, be not terrified.
+These things must first come to pass: but the end is not yet presently.
+And that which followeth.

 A Homily of Blessed Gregory, Pope.